chromeos/chromeos.dev/site/en/posts/web-recap-2021.md

   - vivekmistry
 featured:
   title: Powerful apps fueled by the web
-  desc: How developers are engaging an expanding Chrome OS audience.
+  desc: How web developers are engaging an expanding Chrome OS audience.
   images:
     - image: ix://posts/web-recap-2021/ChromeOS_EOY_Header.png
       alt: Illustration of three Chromebooks, one with a financial app, one with a video player, and one with a music mixing app, with a mug of coffee and a speaker on each side of the Chromebooks.